 Withdrawal from Lorazepam Can Be Harsh

-Some of the reactions during withdrawal from lorazepam are known to be extreme and tend to worsen in relation to dosage, how long a person has been taking the drug, the person’s overall health, and also age is a factor to consider.
-Elderly persons are noted as particularly vulnerable to much more extreme side effects and adverse reactions when stopping lorazepam.1
+Some of the reactions during withdrawal from lorazepam can be extreme and tend to worsen in relation to dosage, how long a person was taking the drug, the person’s overall health, and age, which is a particularly important factor to consider.
+Elderly persons may be particularly vulnerable to extreme side effects and adverse reactions when stopping lorazepam.
+Therefore, we must proceed gently and attentively throughout the process 1

 These and other symptoms can be more extreme if getting off lorazepam has been done too quickly.
 These horrific symptoms often include both physiological and mental distress and discomfort.